 Resolute developed an Aboriginal Peoples Policy in 2013 following an analysis of industry best practices.
 The policy outlines our commitment to building strong relationships, ensuring that Aboriginal communities are consulted in decisions impacting their communities, and we work to develop shared economic prosperity.

-In Ontario, First Nations and Aboriginal communities are consulted as part of the development of forest management plans.
-In Quebec, harvest blocks must be harmonized with First Nations and Aboriginal communities to ensure that any issue they may have is voiced and considered in the finalization of the harvest block prior to granting authorization for logging.
+In Ontario, Aboriginal communities are consulted as part of the development of forest management plans.
+In Quebec, harvest blocks must be harmonized with Aboriginal communities to ensure that any issue they may have is voiced and considered in the finalization of the harvest block prior to granting authorization for logging.

 In the majority of our woodlands operations, we use ISO 14001-certified systems to track all incidents, including those involving Aboriginal communities.
 Resolute mostly tracks incidents at the divisional level, as the majority are related to woodlands operations (forestry).
 These tracking systems were primarily designed to support forest management certification audits and to provide evidence for certification requirements related to Aboriginal harmonization.
 Incidents are brought to the attention of the appropriate parties as soon as possible.